 Redoubt built in 1857 as one of three prototypes for the later Palmerston folly forts around Portsmouth.
 Comprises gun emplacements on a terreplein protected by a defence ditch equipped with a Carnot wall and caponiers.
 The main barrack block to the north side was demolished in the 1959 but the foundations are currently being excavated with a view to future restoration.

-Unsecured site, access available 24 hours a day, 7 days per week.
+Unsecured site, access available 24 hours a day, 7 days a week.

 Public car park (pay and display).

 - Wheelchair access: Partial